jazzominy/module-federation-demo/README.md

-# module-federation-demo
+# Module Federation
-Module federation demo
+Demo app from https://github.com/manfredsteyer/federation-demo to see module federation at play